debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/docs/user-level.md

 If you use any operating system, there are many programs called "services" running in the background handling various tasks for you.
 Whether it's drivers, file indexers, music players...
 It's almost certain you don't even know what many of them do and how they got into the system.
 In general all OSes have their ways to get those important services to run on your computer.
 Debian uses its own "package manager" that can automatically figure out which services you need and install them for you based on what applications you use.

-There are several services that tend to run on Debian or derived OSes.
-Some examples:

-* systemd
-* Network Manager
-* pulseaudio
-* avahi

-You most likely didn't even think about them, they are there because the system knows they are needed.

 I believe that this is how Bitcoin software should behave too.
 You should not have to manually install and configure everything.
 While possible, educating and empowering, it comes with great costs:

 * Not everyone has confidence or time to do that